pchemguy/RDVBA-Project-Utils/index.md

-"RDVBA Project Utils" synchs the RDVBA project files, structure, and active references with the project folder using a set of VBA macros.
+"RDVBA Project Utils" syncs Rubberduck VBA project files, structure, and active references with the project folder using a set of VBA macros.

 ### Overview